robynsmith/Learning-Resources/README.md

 # Learning-Resources
-This repository is record stuff that I learn and links to their resources.
+This repository is to record stuff that I learn, hope to learn, and links to their resources.

 ### Puppet
 - [Learning VM](https://learn.puppet.com/) *(Note: In progress - finished "4- Resources")*